opensoldat/opensoldat/README.md

 ### Compilation using other methods

 If you decide to follow the approaches below, you will have to download opensoldat's assets and pre-built libraries for the game to work.
 1. Download pre-built libraries.
 The best way would probably be to download libraries from the latest build of opensoldat (from Github Actions, or Releases).
-You can download latest from [here](https://nightly.link/Soldat/soldat/workflows/soldat/develop) (includes libraries for 3 platforms - pick the ones you need) 2.
+You can download latest from [here](https://nightly.link/opensoldat/opensoldat/workflows/opensoldat/develop) (includes libraries for 3 platforms - pick the ones you need) 2.
 Copy libraries to `client/build` and `server/build`
 3. Get soldat.smod file from [base repository](https://github.com/opensoldat/base.git).
 You can either download the file from the [latest release](https://github.com/opensoldat/base/releases/latest) (recommended), or generate the .smod file yourself following the provided instructions
 4. Copy `soldat.smod` file to `client/build` and `server/build`
-5. Download `play-regular.ttf` file from [base repository](https://github.com/opensoldat/base), either from the [latest release](https://github.com/opensoldat/base/releases/latest) or from `base/client` folder
+5. Download `play-regular.ttf` file from [base repository](https://github.com/opensoldat/base) from the [latest release](https://github.com/opensoldat/base/releases/latest)
 6. Copy `play-regular.ttf` file to `client/build`

 #### Compilation using Lazarus IDE

 1. Install [Lazarus IDE](https://www.lazarus-ide.org/)
-2. Open `server/soldatserver.lpi` with Lazarus, press CTRL + F9 to compile the server
+2. Open `server/opensoldatserver.lpi` with Lazarus, press CTRL + F9 to compile the server
-3. Open `client/soldat.lpi` with Lazarus, press CTRL + F9 to compile the game client
+3. Open `client/opensoldat.lpi` with Lazarus, press CTRL + F9 to compile the game client

 ## Running opensoldat

 You need to start the server first, and then join the game with client.
-1. Run `soldatserver`
+1. Run `opensoldatserver`
-2. Run `soldat -join 127.0.0.1 23073` (more generically `-join ip port`)
+2. Run `opensoldat -join 127.0.0.1 23073` (more generically `-join ip port`)